 13. Fullstory

 Fullstory monitors your entire digital experience to monitor users across your website, mobile app, and software platform.
-Find the root causes of issues with your digital experience so you can improve your overall onboarding experience.
+Find the root causes of issues with your digital experience so you can improve your overall onboarding experience and deliver a user-friendly interface.

 14. Mixpanel